- Buy Recycled Annual Report is due each year on October 31.

 Public Contract Code Sections 12203 and 12211 (AB 2675, Lowenthal.
 State agency: public contracts.)

-This bill would require each state agency to ensure that at least 75 percent of reportable purchases are recycled products on and after January 1, 2020, except for paint, antifreeze, and tires, which would remain at the 50 percent requirement.
+On and after January 1, 2020, this bill requires each state agency to ensure that at least 75 percent of the total purchases under the reportable categories contain recycled-content products meeting the minimum percentage content, except for paint, antifreeze, and tires, which would remain at the 50 percent requirement.